danielfdickinson/hugo-debug-tables/README.md

 ## Test CSS Styling

-A test CSS file is available in ``static/css/demo-css-hugo-debug-tables.css``.
+A test CSS file is available in ``assets/css/hugo-debug-tables/debug-demo.css``.
 To use it place a line such as the following:

 ```go
 {{- partial "helpers/debug-tables/debug-head-snippet" . -}}
 ```

 in the ``<head>`` section of your layout(s).

+Note that this partial adds the above CSS as a resource to a variable ``$addToCSS`` (which must be defined prior to the partial).
+It assumed that ``$addToCSS`` is processed by Hugo Pipes in order to include the above CSS in the output CSS.
+If that is not what you want, you may handle the CSS file yourself using Hugo Pipes.

 ### A Note on Navigation